rempsyc/rempsyc/paper/paper.md

 The {report} package provides quite comprehensive tables, so one may request an abbreviated table with the `'short'` argument.
-For convenience, it is also possible to highlight significant results for better visual discrimination, using the `'highlight'` argument.[1]
-Once satisfied with the table, we can add a title and note.
+For convenience, it is also possible to highlight significant results for better visual discrimination, using the `'highlight'` argument.^[This argument can be used logically, as `'TRUE'` or `'FALSE'`, but can also be provided with a numeric value representing the cut-off threshold for the _p_ value] Once satisfied with the table, we can add a title and note.

     my_table <- nice_table(